File-based job distribution for everyone

 An example (on your local machine)

-You can see how it all comes together by looking at the simple example in the example directory on github.
-There is one script that represents a job (example/ajob.py) and one that creates ten jobs similar to the one we saw above and puts them in the queue (example/create_jobs.py).
+You can see how it all comes together by looking at the simple example in the example directory where there is one script that represents a job (example/ajob.py) and one that creates ten jobs similar to the one we saw above and puts them in the queue (example/create_jobs.py).

 To run this example, create jobs using the second script, recruit some workers and start a dispatcher.
 Then, lean back and observe.
 We have a script that does all of this in run-example.sh: